AusDTO/dta-website/pages/for-digital-service-teams/standard/meeting-standard.md

 Services will go through an independent assessment process that is either:

-* <a id="dtoled"></a>a Digital Transformation Office (DTO) led assessment – for all new and redesigned transactional services that have / will have greater than 50,000 transactions per year (high volume)
+* <a id="dtoled"></a>a Digital Transformation Agency (DTA) led assessment – for all new and redesigned transactional services that have / will have greater than 50,000 transactions per year (high volume)
 * an agency self-assessment
   * for all new and redesigned transactional services that have / will have less than 50,000 transactions per year
   * any information service.